-This Safeguarding and Child Protection Policy is available on the school website and is reviewed and ratified annually by the governing body/board of trustees or as events, or legislation requires.
+This Safeguarding & Child Protection Policy is available on the school website and is reviewed and ratified annually by the directors/board of trustees or as events, or legislation requires.
 Any deficiencies or weaknesses identified will be remedied without delay.

-Part 1 of this policy is for all staff and governors.
+Part 1 of this policy is for all staff and directors.